-- Understands and appreciates why information and technology skills are essential for the professional nurse. - Demonstrates basic computer competence and uses appropriate technologies in providing safe patient care and completing related documentation.
+Understands and appreciates why information and technology skills are essential for the professional nurse

+Demonstrates basic computer competence and uses appropriate technologies in providing safe patient care and completing related documentation

-Demonstrates effective use of technology to locate nursing research and other relevant sources and uses these to complete written assignments and support nursing decision making.
+Demonstrates effective use of technology to locate nursing research and other relevant sources and uses these to complete written assignments and support nursing decision making

-- Considers how the design, selection, and application of information technology impacts patient care. - Employs information technologies to provide care for multiple patients. - Values nurses' involvement in design, selection, implementation, and evaluation of information technologies to support patient care. - 5.
-Evaluate and incorporate the best available evidence, while acknowledging the value of clinical expertise and considering patients' unique preferences, experience, and values to make practice decisions.
+Considers how the design, selection, and application of information technology impacts patient care

+Employs information technologies in the provision of care for multiple patients.
+(QSEN Pre-Licensure KSA's; Informatics)

+Values nurses' involvement in design, selection, implementation, and evaluation of information technologies to support patient care

+5. Evaluate and incorporate the best available evidence to make individualized practice decisions

-Understands and values the concept of EBP as integral to determining best clinical practice.
+Understands and values the concept of EBP as integral to determining best clinical practice

-- Locates evidence and guidelines related to clinical practice. - Utilizes evidence-based data sources to evaluate individual/community/ national health priorities.
+Locates evidence and guidelines related to clinical practice

+Utilizes evidence-based data sources to evaluate individual/community/ national health priorities

-- Utilizes knowledge of basic research principles to critique and evaluate the evidence upon which nursing practice is founded. - Accesses and applies evidence-based guidelines to a patient problem or issue.
+Utilizes knowledge of basic research principles to critique and evaluate the evidence upon which nursing practice is founded

+Accesses and applies evidence-based guidelines to a patient problem or issue

-- Values the need for continuous improvement in clinical practice based on new knowledge. - 6.
-Deliver nursing care consistent with professional standards, Catholic/ Christian values and ethics, and key legal and regulatory principles.
+Values the need for continuous improvement in clinical practice based on new knowledge (QSEN Pre-Licensure KSA's; EBP)

+6. Develop an awareness of leadership concepts and delivers nursing care consistent with professional standards, Catholic/Christian values, and regulatory principles